-One of the most important factors to keep in mind when analyzing grammar patterns for sentences is that sentences are not formed by words alone but by structural units known as constituents.
-Sentences do, of course, contain words.
-In order to fully understand how sentences are formed and organized, however, an understanding of how the constituent parts of a sentence functions is essential.
+One of the most important factors to keep in mind when analyzing sentences is that sentences are not only formed by words, but also by structural units known as constituents.
+In order to fully understand how sentences are formed and organized, an understanding is essential of how the parts of a sentence function.
 An analysis of sentence constituency begins at the largest units of grammar and then breaks the larger units down into smaller and smaller units.

 The largest constituents of sentences can be illustrated by looking at complex and coordinate sentences.
 For example, consider the following sentence.

 When the horse we bet on fell down, I was devastated.

 A complex sentence has at least one dependent clause and an independent clause.
 In the above example, I was devastated acts as the independent clause and When the horse we bet on fell down is the dependent clause.
 Dependent clauses are introduced by either subordinate conjunctions, like although or because, or relative pronouns, such as who or which.
 Therefore, the largest constituents of the above complex sentence are the independent clause I was devastated and the dependent clause When the horse we bet on fell down.

 A coordinate sentence is a sentence consisting of two coordinate clauses with a conjunction joining them together.
 The following sentence is an example.